thusharprakash/golang-rn-ipfs/README.md

 cd bind/core
 go run golang.org/x/mobile/cmd/gomobile init

-Also start the RN server by running `npm run start` in a seperate terminal
+Also start the RN Metro server by running `npm run start` in a seperate terminal
 ```

 Now, to run the Android App,